CheezLang/CheezLang/README.md

 Cheez is a small programming language I created in 2018.
 It's more on the low level side, inspired by Rust and uses LLVM as it's backend.

 It is statically and strongly typed with C-like memory management, so no garbage collector.
-It doesn't use semicolons, has parametric polymorphism (I think that's what it's called), `defer`, __virtual functions__ using trait objects, slices and more.
+It doesn't use semicolons, has parametric polymorphism (I think that's what it's called), `defer`, __virtual functions__ using trait objects, slices, type inference and more.

 Some features I plan to implement someday are lambdas, pattern matching, something like Rust's borrow checker but less restrictive and compile time code execution.